An Information Theoretic Analysis of Sequential Decision-Making: System Model

 \section{System Model}

 We consider the following decision problem on the binary random variable $\mathsf{X}\in\{-1,1\}$ based on a sequence of noisy observations of $\mathsf{X}$ where the $k$th observation is given by

 Here, $\mathsf{Z}_k$ is additive noise with zero mean and unit variance.
 The individual noise samples are assumed to be independent identically distributed (i.i.d.) with density $p_\mathsf{Z}$.
 In addition, we assume that the noise distribution is symmetric with respect to zero, i.e., $p_{\mathsf{Z}}(-z)=p_{\mathsf{Z}}(z)$ which is for example fulfilled by a zero-mean Gaussian distribution.
-Moreover, $\rho$ is a constant which can be interpreted as the signal-to-noise ratio.
-We assume that both hypothesis are equally likely, $P(\mathsf{X}=1)=P(\mathsf{X}=-1)=\frac{1}{2}$.
+Moreover, the parameter $\rho$ can be interpreted as the signal-to-noise ratio.
+We consider equally likely hypotheses $P(\mathsf{X}=1)=P(\mathsf{X}=-1)=\frac{1}{2}$.

 The aim is to decide as fast as possible, i.e., with the lowest possible number of observations $\mathsf{Y}_k$, if $\mathsf{X}=1$ (hypothesis $\mathcal{H}_1$) or if $\mathsf{X}=-1$ (hypothesis $\mathcal{H}_0$) with a given reliability.
-In his seminal paper \cite{Wald1945} Wald solved this problem by providing a sequential probability ratio test (the \emph{Wald} test), which is optimal in the sense that it minimizes the mean decision time for a given reliability.
-The decision time is itself a random variable, which depends on the actual realization of the observation sequence.
+In his seminal paper \cite{Wald1945} Wald solved this problem by providing a sequential probability ratio test (the \emph{Wald} test), which is optimal in the sense that it minimizes the mean decision time for a given reliability \cite{wald1948optimum}.
+The decision time $\tau$ is itself a random variable, which depends on the actual realization of the observation sequence.
 For this purpose, the Wald test collects observations $\mathsf{Y}_k$ until the cumulated log-likelihood ratio